-- 1. To enter the System Setup, press F2 immediately after a power-on or reboot. - In the System BIOS or System Setup screen, select Security and press Enter.
-The Security screen is displayed. - 3.
+- In the System BIOS or System Setup screen, select Security and press Enter.
+The Security screen is displayed. - 2.
 Select System/Admin Password and create a password in the Enter the new password field.

 Use the following guidelines to create the system password: